Dr. Patel

 There is some debate among the dental and periodontal community as to whether or not socket preservation is necessary.
 There are a range of reasons why your periodontist or dentist may not typically perform socket preservation, the most common being:

-• Cost: Although the benefits of having socket preservation is significant, it does add costs to the patient’s bill to cover grafting materials and additional procedural time.
+- Cost: Although the benefits of having socket preservation are significant, it does add costs to the patient’s bill to cover grafting materials and additional procedural time.

 Socket Preservation Process

-The socket preservation procedure will be preceded with administration of a local anesthetic, followed by the extraction of your tooth.
+The socket preservation procedure will be preceded by the administration of a local anesthetic, followed by the extraction of your tooth.
 The type of anesthesia that is used may vary, depending upon the severity of your case as well as your overall sensitivity.
 Once you are properly numbed, the tooth will be extracted.
 As soon as the tooth is extracted, the socket will begin to naturally close.
 To prevent this from happening, a dental scaffold material or temporary bone graft is placed to maintain the original shape.
-Once in place, the graft will be sealed with a collage membrane and sutured shut.
-After this is complete, you will schedule a follow up appointment to have the implant placed.
+Once in place, the graft will be sealed with a collagen membrane and sutured shut.
+After this is complete, you will schedule a follow-up appointment to have the implant placed.

 Aftercare for Socket Preservation